wenjie-tu/class-notes/README.md

 # Class Notes

-This repository is made to store my class notes and problem-sets solutions.
+This repository is made for my class notes and problem-sets solutions.

 **Table of Content**